peterfriese/peterfriese.github.com/source/_posts/2013-10-23-android-testing-with-robolectric.markdown

 However, Android Studio (and the Gradle Plug-in) currently expect you to place tests in `src/instrumentTest`.
 As we won't be writing instrument tests, we'd rather like to place our tests in `src/test`.
 In order for this to work, we need to tell Gradle and Android Studio we're deviating from the default project structure:

 1. Create a new folder `src/test/java` to contain your tests.
-2. Edit `build.gradle` in your project folder and add the following source set configuration to the Android plug-in configuration:
+2. Edit `build.gradle` in your project folder and add the following source set configuration to the Android plug-in configuration, right beneath the `defaultConfig` configuration:

 ``` groovy
 		sourceSets {